EibrielInv/OpenOntoAgent/README.md

 The work of the Lexicon will be offloaded to the Knowledge base (semantic structure) and the realization engine (syntactic structure).

+To emphatize the importance of the TokenMenu all the information will be feed into the system as TMRs.

 [Datascript](https://github.com/tonsky/datascript/) will be used to store and manipulate the data.